 Yes; first of all get agreement with your client as to the service or product you will be providing.
-NZIV advise to limit reports to desktop estimates until such times as an appropriate inspection can be made.
-If the valuation request is through a valuation ordering panel agree on the product and inspection before undertaking the valuation/market estimate.
+If the valuation request is through a valuation ordering panel agree on the product and inspection before undertaking the valuation.

 Can I use third-party photographs?